bahar2790/RAG-Document-Assistant/README.md

 📄 LLM-Powered PDF Research Assistant (RAG)

-An end-to-end **Retrieval Augmented Generation (RAG)** application that allows users to upload a research PDF and automatically extract structured bibliographic information with supporting sources and reasoning.
+An end-to-end Retrieval Augmented Generation (RAG) system that automatically extracts structured academic information from research papers.
+Users upload a PDF and the system processes the document, retrieves the most relevant evidence, and generates reliable, explainable outputs such as title, authors, publication year, and summary.

-Built with **LangChain + OpenAI + ChromaDB + Streamlit + Docker**.
+Built with LangChain + OpenAI + ChromaDB + Streamlit + Docker.

 📄 [Uygulamayı Streamlit’de Aç](https://llm-powered-pdf-research-assistant-rag.streamlit.app/)